 We spend Sundays at the Milwaukee County Zoo – the kids LOVE the fish, and especially the giant “Fish of Wisconsin” aquarium.

-I love fireflies in July.
+I love fireflies in late July.

 OMG!
 Halloween.
 We have so much fun decorating the house, dressing up and trick or treating with the kid’s neighborhood bodies.